eic/pfRICH/README.md

 # pfRICH
 Standalone ePIC pfRICH GEANT4 simulation codes

-  It is assumed that thisroot.sh and geant.sh were sourced.
+  It is assumed that thisroot.sh and geant4.sh were sourced.
 In the following installation under /tmp is assumed.
 Change the commands accordingly if installing in a different directory.
 Make sure 'cmake' is 3.0 or higher.